 The RocketRAID 2314 includes four eSATA cables, and supports up to four external hard disks drives.
+No cables are included with the RR2314MS model (various cables are available depending on the type of enclosure used).

 Note: Many server-level chassis include hard-disk hot-swap bays.
 For these system chassis, cables are attached to the chassis backplane, rather than directly to each individual hard disk.
 Consult the chassis's manual for proper installation procedures.